vigneshavm/Interview-questions/testing.md

 - Yes, I've worked extensively with Babel, especially in React and large-scale JavaScript projects.
 - Babel is a powerful JavaScript transpiler that plays a crucial role in modern frontend development.
-- Its primary purpose is to convert modern JavaScript (ES6 and beyond) into backward-compatible ES5,
+- Its primary purpose is to **convert modern JavaScript (ES6 and beyond) into backward-compatible ES5**,
-- Ensuring compatibility across all major browsers — including older ones.
+- **Ensuring compatibility across all major browsers — including older ones**.
 - For example, when I write modern features like arrow functions, optional chaining, or class properties,
 - Babel transpiles these down to equivalent ES5 syntax.
-This lets me use the latest language features without worrying about browser support.
+This lets me use the **latest language features without worrying about browser support**.
 - In React development, Babel is essential.
 - It uses presets like @babel/preset-react to convert JSX into React.createElement() calls that browsers can interpret.
 - It also supports TypeScript and Flow when configured with the appropriate plugins.
-- I typically integrate Babel with Webpack using babel-loader to transpile .js and .jsx files.
+- I typically integrate Babel with Webpack using **babel-loader** to transpile .js and .jsx files.
 - In modern setups with Vite, Babel support is often handled via plugins or built-in.

 **To summarize**